There are several configuration items that need to be done before the PXE server will respond to clients and allow them to PXE boot.

 2. Be sure that the automation environments are configured.

-An "Automation Environment" is a separate preboot environment that the computer loads into a RAM disk in order to run processes (image capture, etc.) against the production hard drive without files being open and running, thus allowing for an accurate capture of an image.
+An 'Automation Environment' which includes PXE configurations is a preboot environment that the computer loads into a RAM disk in order to run processes (image capture, etc.) against the production hard drive without production files being open and running.
 These automation environments need to be built before a machine can be booted via PXE.
 By default, only templates for these environments are built (otherwise known as Automation Folders).

 - Open the Preboot Configuration: Settings | Deployment | Manage Preboot Configurations

-- Configure the Preboot Environment Settings for Winpe ( Default setting works in most cases )
+- Configure the Preboot Environment Settings for WinPE ( Default setting works in most cases )

 - Fill in the Name field and select the appropriate options.
 Note that the name cannot contain special characters.
 Note that you can have an environment that will auto-select between x64 and x86, but if you wish to force a particular mode you'll have to remove the architecture you do not want.
 Note that you can choose just PXE or just Automation Folders, or both.
 If you're unsure, we'd recommend creating both.